If it’s true that consistency is the key to health, then it’s only fair to turn focus to the world of adaptogens.

 - This adaptogenic functionality suggests tea to be synergetic with various diet types (e.g. Keto), and is one explanation thought to mediate regular insulin sensitivity .

 As an added bonus, the damage from acute free radicals, released during exercise in healthy individuals, may be decreased by drinking green tea.
-It’s thought this could allow reduced recovery times, greater net benefit from exercising .
+In line with research, it has been observed that this could allow reduced recovery times, greater net benefit from exercising .

 The Bottom Line: Yes!
 Matcha is an Adaptogen